How Much Does Homeowners Insurance Cost in New York?

 They give you personalized, bespoke service to homeowners, especially when you are making a claim.

-Because they know your community, they are more able to give you a better quote than national companies.
+Because they know your community, they can give you a better quote than national companies.

 The customer service that comes with a local insurance agent is unparalleled.
-In fact, many homeowners end up developing a strong, personal relationship with their local agent.
+Many homeowners end up developing a strong, personal relationship with their local agent.

 National policies feature faceless agents.